 The heads use colors to represent the Z scores at the 19 sites, with the nose on the top.
 Grey represents scores that are normal (+/- 1 Z score).
 The dots on the head are electrode sites (e.g. the top two being prefrontal sites)

+Here is an example of three seconds of EEG recorded at 19 sites which shows the brain making normal brainwaves to start but then shifts into a dysregulated state where it makes the larger, slower brainwaves (theta).
+This dysregulated state is likely occurring when this ADHD child is inattentive.
 When this child’s recorded brainwaves are averaged and compared to a database we find that he is making more theta activity in the frontal and prefrontal sites is greater than 97% of children his age.
 This information can be represented in graphs as seen below.

 We can see his excessive theta activity in the graph below: